kaitlyne/angry-doge/README.md

 r: If doge is in flight, reset position.
 If doge is at initial position, reset angles and magnitude

+Our advanced topics are physics and collision detection.
+For best performance, use Google Chrome to run this program.
 No cats were harmed in the making of this game.